Carbon Fibers in Plastic Materials

 Adding Carbon Fiber to a Polymer Has Many Benefits

-The act of adding carbon fiber to a polymer has many benefits.
 Tensile strength and flexural modulus are increased as is the heat deflection temperature or HDT.
-Additionally, adding carbon fiber reinforcement diminishes shrinkage and warpage.
+Additionally, adding carbon fiber reinforcement diminishes shrinkage and warping.

-The manufacturing process for carbon fiber with a PAN precursor is part chemical and part mechanical.
-It consists of spinning, stabilizing, carbonizing, surface treatment and sizing.
+The manufacturing process for carbon fiber is partly chemical and partly mechanical.

 - Spinning: The PAN is spun using one of a few spinning processes.
 This step is important because it forms the internal atomic structure of the fiber.
 The fibers are then washed and stretched to the required diameter.
 The stretching also helps align the molecules to aid in the formation of the carbon crystals created by carbonization.

-- Stabilizing: In this step the fibers are treated with chemicals to change their linear bonding to a thermally stable ladder bonding structure.
-The filaments are then heated in air so they pick up oxygen molecules and change their atomic bonding pattern.
+- Stabilizing: In this step, the fibers are treated with chemicals to change their linear bonding to a thermally stable ladder-bonding structure.
+The filaments are then heated in the air, so they pick up oxygen molecules and change their atomic bonding pattern.